Our Lower School Academic Program

 What you can expect from West End Day School:

-• A highly customized classroom setting with an average of eight to ten students with two classroom teachers
+- A nurturing, small-classroom setting with an average of eight to ten students and two classroom teachers

 We take a comprehensive approach to reading, using several methods of instruction based on ability level and learning style.